s-ol/themer/README.md

 Themer
 ======

-*Themer is a colorscheme generator and manager for your desktop.*
+*Themer is a colorscheme generator and manager for your Linux desktop.*

 Installation